fredp4t1qbit/benchmark-problems/Spinglasses/README.md

 indicates that the matrix element _Q[1,64]_ is -1 and _Q[64,1]_ is 0.
 Diagonal elements are given in the same way, with equal ```variable_index1``` and ```variable_index2```.

-Note that the elements of the _Q_ matrix, the energy offset, and therefore the best known energies are all integer.
+Note that the elements of the _Q_ matrix, the constant term, and therefore the best known energies are all integer.